Vulkan4D/v4d_project/README.md

 V4D games will allow for up to three modes of rendering :
 - **Basic** : basic rasterization without shadows nor reflections
 - **Hybrid** : rasterizaton with ray-traced shadows, reflections and GI
-- **Let There Be Light** : 100% Path-Traced, photorealistic graphics
+- **Let There Be Light** : 100% Path-Traced with photorealistic graphics

 ----